Tony Kovaleski: Professional career

+Hired on November 10, 2011, Kovaleski became chief investigative reporter at KNTV in San Jose, California in 2012.
+A 2012 story revealed that the Santa Clara Valley Transportation Authority (VTA) had the worst fare evasion rate among San Francisco Bay Area transit agencies at 7.2 percent; the story resulted in VTA implementing new measures to enforce fare payments, such as hiring inspectors and adding notice signs to stations.

+KMGH re-hired Kovaleski November 11, 2015, as investigative reporter.
+In addition to his regular duties with KMGH, station owner The E.W.
+Scripps Company also made Kovaleski an investigative reporting trainer for journalists on other Scripps stations.

 Awards

 In his two decades working as a reporter Kovaleski has been honored with more than four dozen national and local awards including the Alfred I. duPont-Columbia Award in 2010, the 2011 National Emmy Award for Investigative Reporting, the National Edward R. Murrow Award for Investigative Reporting the Sigma Delta Chi Award and the National Headliner Award.

 His 25 Emmy Awards include recognition for writing, investigative reporting, live reporting and journalistic enterprise.
 In 2004 and 2006, the Colorado Broadcasters Association named Kovaleski the state’s “Best Specialty Reporter.”
 He has been honored several times by the Associated Press and the Radio Television Digital News Association.
 In 1997, the Texas Associated Press named Kovaleski that state's "Reporter of the Year."

 In December 2011, Kovaleski and his colleagues John Ferrugia and Theresa Marchetta were recognized by Denver's 5280 Magazine as one of the 50 Most Powerful People in Colorado.
 The Call7 Investigative Team ranked 27th Most Powerful in the state of Colorado, according to the magazine.
 The investigative team members were the only journalists recognized by the magazine in its annual report.